 - Side effects.
 Pure arnica herb is poisonous.
 Homeopathic doses are generally considered safe to use.
 Arnica creams or gels can cause burning and skin irritation.
-Arnica can trigger allergic reactions in some people.
-Your risk may be higher if you also have allergies to plants like ragweed, daisies, marigolds, or chrysanthemums.
+Arnica can trigger allergic reactions in some people, including those who have allergies to plants like ragweed, daisies, marigolds, or chrysanthemums.

 - Risks.
 Always talk to a doctor before using arnica.
 When swallowed, pure arnica can cause rapid heartbeat, gastrointestinal problems, kidney and liver damage, coma, and death.
 Don’t use undiluted arnica topically on broken or sensitive skin.